How to File Montana Articles of Incorporation

 Once you are done filling up the form, now it is time for you to submit it.
 The form can be submitted in one method, that is online.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

-• Online filing: Create an account/Log in to the SOS site, get the online form, fill it, and submit online
+• Online filing: Create an account/Log in to the SOS site, get the online form, fill it out, and submit it online

 • Offline filing: there’s no offline method of filing the documents